timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-09-22
+# Objectives for Today 2021-09-23

-- Add control for camera to press V to go into flying mode etc.
-- Add an Orbital camera for when no car is viewable / show the arena in Lobby?
-- Go from Connection into a very simple "Lobby" State waiting to start game.
-- Add some chat messages / events to the Lobby state / Game.
+- Get the screen resolution support working a bit better for lobby/results/gameplay.
+- Display the GameTimer counting down.
+- Remove the particles from the rockets that are not in use.
 - Once "ready" synced the timing of all Players to start the event.
-- Start a timer in the Gameplay state that counts down, 5 minutes?
-- Once timer expires jump into a very simple "Results" State (maybe same as Lobby?)
-- MAYBE: CarUpdate packets need to go to GameServer / Players.
+- CarUpdate packets need to go to GameServer / Players.
+- Add nametags hovering over each car to display usernames.
+- MAYBE: Add some chat messages / events to the Lobby state / Game.

 **Purpose**